 A summer gravel classic in the Peaks taking in the heart of this stunning region.
-Starting in Hope, we take on the famous Broken Road up Mam Tor before heading south on backroads & gravel sections with glorious views in all directions.
-100km off road will make a long day out but there are no difficult sections making this a perfect summer day out in the Peaks.
+Starting in Buxton, we take on the best gravel in the Peaks with glorious views in all directions.
+Take on the long 100km route or medium 55km option exploring off the beaten track parts of the stunning Peak District.

-Terrain & Bike Choice: After a bumpy start, most of the route is over backroads, old railways or smoother gravel.
+Terrain & Bike Choice: Most of the ride is on smooth gravel or back roads.
 As ever, on the short technical sections a mountain bike would be more comfortable but for most riders we would recommend a gravel bike with 40mm tyres.
+E bikes are welcome on all our rides.

 Countdown to August 21st